 The aviation museum houses numerous vintage aircraft, 90 percent of which are still in airworthy condition thanks to dedicated, expert restoration, and maintenance.

-The aircraft on display, range from vintage to contemporary.
+The aircraft on display, ranging from vintage to contemporary.
 You can see the Wright Brothers’ Flyer exhibit, which was the world’s first successfully powered aircraft.

-There are military aircraft from the history of the North Dakota Flying Aces and the Air National Guard, and has exhibits on cloud manipulation and agricultural aviation.
+There are tons of military aircraft from the history of the North Dakota Flying Aces and the North Dakota Air National Guard, and has exhibits on cloud manipulation and agricultural aviation.